divijghose/firedrake/Firedrake-meeting-2020-04-28.md

 Apologies:

 ## RWH: Correct way to modify PETSc in firedrake
+I've made a [wiki page](./Modifying-and-Rebuilding-PETSc-in-Firedrake) - only need to discuss if there are obvious errors.

 ## RWH: CoordinatelessFunction's UFL mesh
 TBC: May not need discussing.